denimskirty/denimskirty.github.io/aboutus.md

 ---
 ![alt text]({{ site.baseurl }}/assets/profile_pic.gif "Profile Picture"){:.profile}

-Denimskirty was born in the defunct Instagram page of a high school literacy club under existential threat.
-Denimskirty is the result of a passion for Canva, Pinterest, and self-indulgent literary critique.
+denimskirty was born in the defunct Instagram page of a high school literacy club under existential threat. denimskirty is the result of a passion for Canva, Pinterest, and self-indulgent literary critique.
 A book blog, if you will.
 “Book” as in other types of media as well and “blog” as in screaming into the void.

 Some facts about denimskirty:
   - Christened by dear friends